 If I’d known she was willing to wear it to school, I’d have chosen a color closer to the head band so it could blend in more easily.

 She loves it.
-She gets her warm pain relief and doesn’t have to hold anything against her head.
+Gets her warm pain relief and doesn’t have to hold anything against her head.
 It’s so light, she barely notices she’s wearing it and depending on what amount of heat she wanted, she’d flip the band to have the pocket against her ear, or the band.

 Heads Up.
 I wouldn’t let her wear this to bed.
 We nestle a hand warmer in a sock and put it on her pillow to lay on.